gcobb321/icloud3/docs/chapters/1-using-icloud3.md

 When you set up an Apple iCloud account, '2-step authentication or 2-factor authentication (2fa)' is normally turned on account.
 This has an enormous impact on how your iCloud account is accessed.

 #### 2fa is turned on {docsify-ignore}
 In order retrieve location information, iCloud3 must establish a computer-to-computer link with the Apple iCloud account and it has to be authenticated every time the account is accessed.
-Unfortunately, the HA computer can not be set up as a 'Trusted Device', so every 30-minutes, or so, Apple logs the HA computer, and thus iCloud3, out of the account.
-The result is HA and iCloud3 must log back into the account when it wants new location information.
+Unfortunately, the HA computer can not be set up as a 'Trusted Device', so every 30-minutes, or so, Apple signs into the HA computer, and thus iCloud3, out of the account.
+The result is HA and iCloud3 must sign back into the account when it wants new location information.

-  Every time you log into your Apple iCloud account, Apple sends a notification to all of your trusted devices informing you that your account has been logged into for your approval (a map is displayed with an Allow/Don't Allow message), followed by a second notification containing a 6-digit code that you can not do anything with.
+  Every time you sign into your Apple iCloud account, Apple sends a notification to all of your trusted devices informing you that your account has been signed into for your approval (a map is displayed with an Allow/Don't Allow message), followed by a second notification containing a 6-digit code that you can not do anything with.

   This gets annoying and makes working with iCloud accounts with 2fa unworkable.